vec2link2018/vec2link/README.md

 #### Options

-- --You can choose the location range of check_ins or the check time by modify /data_process/data_proper_time.py
+- --You can choose the location range of check_ins or the check-in time by modifying /data_process/data_proper_time.py
-- --You can choose *n* user records and *m* POI ID preserve and the number of user nodes(just sub-graph) by modify /data_process/data_filter.py
+- --You can choose *n* user records, *m* POI IDs, and the number of user nodes(the sub-graph) by modifying /data_process/data_filter.py
-- --You can adjust the proportion of the training set and the test set by modify /data_process/data_split.py
+- --You can adjust the proportion of the training set and the test set by modifying /data_process/data_split.py
-- --You can choose /NE/ which includes:node2vec,line,deepWalk,grarep or /struc2vec/ which includes:struc2vec to generate the network representation
+- --You can choose the method of network embedding in /NE/ which includes:node2vec,line,deepWalk,grarep or /struc2vec/ which includes:struc2vec to generate the network representations

 ### Miscellaneous